YuJuncen/brie-bench/README.md

 2. Dumpling will dump the cluster to CSV file. (can be skipped by `--dumpling.skip-csv`)
 3. Dumpling will dump the cluster to CSV file. (can be skipped by `--dumpling.skip-sql`)

+#### Lightning

+Input: a Folder of CSV or SQL, and which backend to use (can be specified by `--lightning.backend`).

+1. Lightning will run that case.